whatkimkong/Haiku_Life_Design/README.md

 Structure the stages like in >>> Fabulous???
 Also pimpin the behavioural science https://www.thefabulous.co/onboarding/onboarding-steps/all-journeys#first-mountain

+Thing shui

 IN THE PROCESS OF ACHIEVING A MORE MINIMAL LIFESTYLE....
-Some of us, namely at least half of the creators of this App, attach sentimental value to EVERYTHING.
+Some of us,
+      namely at least half of the creators of this App, attach sentimental value to EVERYTHING.
 There is little need for the physical item to remain hidden in a box or cluttering a shelf somewhere forgotten.</p>